 Each qualified voter signing the petition shall have been validly registered in the jurisdiction for which the petition is circulated at the time of signing the petition and at the time of validating the petition signatures.

-If you don't use facebook, we will be updating this page from time to time so make sure you sign up for updates with the "Subscribe Form" below.
 You can also complete the online form created by the Facebook Recall Team located here:

 Recall Contact Form